Agencies Responsible for regulating drones in the Republic of Poland

 a) During VLOS operations,

-- maintain a safe distance from aircraft, buildings, open-air gatherings of people, as well as from persons, vehicles, and constructions that are not under your control.
+- Maintain a safe distance from aircraft, buildings, and open-air gatherings of people, as well as from persons, vehicles, and constructions that are not under your control.

 - You or at least one observer should maintain unaided eye contact with the UAV to determine its location in the airspace and ensure a safe distance from other aircraft, obstacles, people, or animals.